igormironchik/qt-widgets-on-real-example/chapter01/frame-on-tape.md

 # Frame on tape

 Well, we have a frame widget that will display a thumbnail image.
 But this is not enough for a frame on the tape.
-Frame on the tape should have a border, that should signal that this frame is current or not, frame on the tape should have a check box to have ability to remove some frames from the GIF, just deselect some frames, save file, and voila.
-And frame on the tape should have counter, indicating position of the frame on the tape.
+The frame on the tape should have a border, that should signal that this frame is current or not, the frame on the tape should have a checkbox to have the ability to remove some frames from the GIF, just deselect some frames, save file, and voila.
+And frame on the tape should have a counter, indicating the position of the frame on the tape.

 Sounds like we can do it with standard widgets and layouts.
-We can create a widget, inherited from QFrame to have a border, QCheckBox for check box, QLabel for position indicator, and QVBoxLayout and QHBoxLayout for layouting.
+We can create a widget, inherited from QFrame to have a border, QCheckBox for checkbox, QLabel for position indicator, and QVBoxLayout and QHBoxLayout for layout.
 Amazing, there is nothing better than reusing of the code, especially if this code written not by us.

 The declaration of the new class looks like.